This glossary contains terms you should know to make your home buying experience easier, courtesy of Mortgage Bankers Association.

 Home mortgage loans insured by the Federal Housing Administration are referred to as “FHA or FHA-Insured Loans.”

-First Mortgage.
 A first mortgage gives the lender a security right over all other mortgages on the mortgaged property.

 Fixed Interest Rate